Introduction

 In this guide, you should have learned all about statements of conformity and decision rules; and, some simple solutions to help you meet requirements.

-Review some of options and examples given to you in this guide and decide which option will work best for your laboratory.
+Review some of the options and examples given to you in this guide and decide which option will work best for your laboratory.
 Next, update your quality management system, quotes, and certificates.
 Finally, implement the process that you have chosen and monitor your results to see if it is effective for your laboratory and customers.

 If it is effective, congratulations!
 If it is not effective, revise your process until it is effective.